-One thing that is becoming clear to me is that short and sweet is the way to go when teaching virtual lessons.
-We are supposed to have two long and in-depth writing projects at the end of the year, but this virtual format is just not conducive to that kind of work.
+One thing that is becoming clear to me is that short and sweet is the way to go when teaching writing lessons.
+We are supposed to have two long and in-depth writing projects at the end of the year, but I’m just not sure that type of work is the most effective.
 Instead, I believe focusing on small minilessons and shorter writing tasks is the way to go.
 I have some very explicit lessons I have yet to teach–but I’m going to tackle them with short task cards, brief responses, and other more manageable situations.
-Because of this, I re-prioritized what items I wanted to work on for digital components and veered away from math for a little bit.

 Short Writing Lessons.
 Focused Instruction.